Blog article

 Core Web Vitals: Where Mobile Performance Meets SEO

-One area that has become impossible to ignore is Google's Core Web Vitals, a set of performance metrics that directly influence search rankings.
-Google's 2025 standards mandate that sites achieve a Largest Contentful Paint (LCP) under 2.5 seconds, Interaction to Next Paint (INP) below 200 milliseconds, and Cumulative Layout Shift (CLS) under 0.1 to be considered high-performing.
+Google's current standards require sites to achieve a Largest Contentful Paint (LCP) under 2.5 seconds, Interaction to Next Paint (INP) below 200 milliseconds, and Cumulative Layout Shift (CLS) under 0.1 to be considered high-performing.
+These aren't aspirational targets — they directly influence where your pages rank.

-The challenge is that mobile Core Web Vital scores are typically 20–30% lower than desktop scores.
-Screen size limitations, slower network connections, and touch-based interaction patterns all create performance challenges that desktop design simply doesn't face.
-This is precisely why designing for mobile first, and optimizing for mobile performance from the start, produces better results than trying to patch a desktop-first site.
+The challenge is that mobile Core Web Vital scores are typically 20 to 30% lower than desktop scores.
+Screen size limitations, slower cellular connections, and touch-based interaction patterns all create performance challenges that desktop design doesn't face.
+This is exactly why designing for mobile first, and optimizing for mobile performance from the start, produces consistently better results than trying to retrofit a desktop-first site.

 At Wauu!
-Creative, performance optimization is part of every project we deliver.
+Creative, performance optimization is built into every project we deliver across both our Webflow development and WordPress development work.
 A beautiful site that loads slowly is a site that loses business.

 Mobile-First Design Best Practices

-Before you open a design tool, map out what your user needs to accomplish on mobile.
-What's the single most important action on this page?
+Before opening a design tool, map out what your user needs to accomplish on mobile.
+What is the single most important action on this page?
 That should be visible without scrolling.
 Secondary information follows.
-Everything else can be progressively revealed.
+Everything else is progressively revealed.

-This exercise often reveals that desktop sites carry a lot of content that users don't actually need, long hero sections, multiple competing CTAs, sidebar elements that distract rather than convert.
+This exercise consistently reveals that desktop sites carry a lot of content users don't actually need — long hero sections, competing CTAs, sidebar elements that distract rather than convert.
 Stripping these away for mobile usually improves the desktop version too.
+It's a useful editorial filter at every scale.

 Hover states don't exist on touchscreens.
-Any interactive feedback that only triggers on hover needs to be redesigned for tap and press interactions.
+Any interactive feedback that only triggers on hover needs to be redesigned for tap and press interactions before a design can genuinely be called mobile-ready.

-Desktop navigation with mega-menus and multi-level dropdowns becomes a usability disaster on mobile.
+Desktop navigation with mega-menus and multi-level dropdowns becomes a usability problem on mobile.
 A hamburger menu paired with a clean, vertically-oriented structure remains the most reliable pattern for complex sites.
-For simpler sites, a sticky header with three to four core links often serves users better than elaborate navigation systems.
+For simpler sites, a sticky header with three or four core links often serves users more effectively than elaborate navigation systems.

-Mobile users often read in challenging conditions, bright sunlight, dim rooms, on the move.
-Body text should be a minimum of 16px, with line height at roughly 1.5× the font size for comfortable reading.
-Contrast ratios need to meet WCAG accessibility standards, not just for compliance, but because readable text converts better.
+Mobile users read in challenging conditions — bright sunlight, dim rooms, on the move.
+Body text should be a minimum of 16px, with line height at roughly 1.5 times the font size for comfortable reading.
+Contrast ratios need to meet WCAG AA standards — not just for compliance, but because readable text converts better and builds trust.
+Poor contrast is one of the most common visual mistakes that quietly kill user trust.

-Heavy images are one of the most common reasons mobile sites load slowly.
-Use responsive image techniques with the srcset attribute so browsers load the appropriately-sized image for the device.
-Avoid autoplay video on mobile — it consumes data, slows the page, and often annoys users on cellular connections.
+Heavy images are the most common reason mobile sites load slowly.
+Use responsive image techniques with the srcset attribute so browsers load the appropriately-sized image for each device.
+Avoid autoplay video on mobile — it consumes data, slows page load, and frequently frustrates users on cellular connections.

 Common Mobile-First Mistakes to Avoid

-Even designers who understand the principles often fall into the same traps.
-Here are the ones we see most frequently.
+Even designers who understand the principles fall into the same traps.
+These are the ones we encounter most frequently in audits and redesign briefs.

 Hiding essential content.
-Streamlining for mobile is good, hiding key information behind extra taps is not.
+Streamlining for mobile is valuable.
+Hiding key information behind extra taps is not.
 Pricing, contact details, and core value propositions should be accessible with minimal friction on every device.

 Inconsistent experience across devices.
-Mobile-first doesn't mean building a different site for each device.
+Mobile-first doesn't mean building a different site for each screen size.
 The branding, tone, and core user flows should feel coherent whether someone is on a phone, tablet, or desktop.
-What changes is layout and interaction pattern, not identity.
+What changes is layout and interaction pattern — not identity.
+Inconsistency across devices is a trust signal problem as much as a UX one.

 Ignoring landscape orientation.
-A significant portion of mobile usage, especially video, gaming, and image browsing, happens in landscape mode.
-Designs that break when rotated create frustration that's entirely avoidable.
+A significant portion of mobile usage — especially video, gaming, and image browsing — happens in landscape mode.
+Designs that break when the phone is rotated create avoidable frustration.

 Relying on desktop testing only.
 Browser simulations in Chrome DevTools are useful but imperfect.
 Real devices behave differently.
 Testing on actual phones across iOS and Android, including mid-range devices with slower processors, reveals issues that desktop simulation misses entirely.